marijnh/Eloquent-JavaScript/15_event.md

-To notice when something was typed, elements that you can type into, such as the `<input>` and `<textarea>` tags, fire `"input"` events whenever the user changed their content.
+To notice when something was typed, elements that you can type into, such as the `<input>` and `<textarea>` tags, fire `"input"` events whenever the user changes their content.
 To get the actual content that was typed, it is best to directly read it from the focused field.
 [Chapter ?](http#forms) will show how.